-P139 has alternative form: E41 Appellation
+P139 has alternative form: E41 Appellation P139.1 has type: E55 Type

 E42 Identifier

 Subclass of: E41 Appellation

 This class comprises strings or codes assigned to instances of E1 CRM Entity in order to identify them uniquely and permanently within the context of one or more organisations.
 Such codes are often known as inventory numbers, registration codes, etc. and are typically composed of alphanumeric sequences.
 The class E42 Identifier is not normally used for machine-generated identifiers used for automated processing unless these are also used by human agents.